titanXL/nodejs-bot/README.md

 # nodejs-bot
 micro-service architecture <br>
-One service for weather in a current city, using openweathermap API One service for time in a current city, using google maps API One service providing the chat enviroment
+One service for weather in a current city, using openweathermap API <br>
+One service for time in a current city, using google maps API <br>
+One service providing the chat enviroment <br>
 For the frontend part => React